mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/misc/coding-conventions.md

 		/**
 		 * My Method.
-		 * This method returns something cool. @see MyParentMethod has other cool stuff in it.
+		 * This method returns something cool. {@link MyParentMethod} has other cool stuff in it.
 		 *
 		 * @param string $colour The colour of cool things that you want
 		 * @return DataObjectSet A list of everything cool